Ice Hotel (Quebec)

-The Ice Hotel (Hôtel de Glace) in Saint-Gabriel-de-Valcartier, Quebec, Canada is the first and only true ice hotel in North America.
+The Ice Hotel (Hôtel de Glace) in Saint-Gabriel-de-Valcartier, Quebec, Canada is the oldest ice hotel in North America.

 History

-The Ice hotel opened on New Year's Day in 2001.
-For its first year, it was located in Montmorency Falls Park, on the outskirts of Quebec City, with plans to move to the nearby Duchesnay resort in Sainte-Catherine-de-la-Jacques-Cartier for its next year.
-It had been built there from 2002 to 2010.
-In 2011, the Hôtel de Glace moved to a new site, in the Charlesbourg neighbourhood of Quebec City.
-It was built there until 2016/2017.

-The hotel was located 5 km north of downtown Quebec City, on the first slopes of the Laurentian mountains, in the Charlesbourg borough.
-It is the first and only ice hotel in North America and is built each December for an opening date in early January.
-The hotel has a three-month lifespan each year before being brought down in April.
+The Ice Hotel opened on New Year's Day in 2001.
+It was the first ice hotel in North America, and the only one until 2012.

+For its first year, it was located in Montmorency Falls Park, on the outskirts of Quebec City.
+In 2002, it moved to the nearby Duchesnay resort in Sainte-Catherine-de-la-Jacques-Cartier, where it stayed until 2010.
+In 2011, the Hôtel de Glace moved to a new site, in the Charlesbourg neighbourhood of Quebec City, 5 km north of downtown Quebec City on the first slopes of the Laurentian Mountains.
+In 2017, the hotel moved to its current home at the Valcartier Vacation Village, a large family resort in Saint-Gabriel-de-Valcartier that also has a large indoor water park, winter tube slides, and an outdoor water park in the summer.

+The hotel is built each December for a season that lasts from early January through April.
 It had 11 double beds when it first opened in 2001.
 It has now 51 double beds, all made of ice and followed by a solid wood base and comfortable mattress.
 When the time comes, a cozy sleeping bag, an isolating bed sheet and a pillow are delivered to the rooms.
 Only the bathrooms are heated and located in a separate insulated structure.

 It takes about a month and a half to build with 50 workers.
-The Hotel makes its own snow using a special mixture to adjust the humidity.
+The hotel makes its own snow using a special mixture to adjust the humidity.
 It is built with metal frames, it is allowed to harden for a few days, and then the frames are removed.
 The hotel is made of 30,000 tons of snow and 500 tons of ice and the walls are up to four feet thick.

-In 2017 the hotel moved to its current home at the Valcartier Vacation Village, a large family resort in Saint-Gabriel-de-Valcartier that also has a large indoor water park, winter tube slides, and an outdoor water park in the summer.